NHS England South East Faculty of Advancing Practice: A guide to implementing and funding advanced practice 2026-2027

 Q22.
 How do I apply for NHS England funding?

-Answer: All applications are required to be submitted via the template provided within the employer’s SharePoint folder, links for these folders can be accessed by the Advancing Practice Leads only, and are available via the Faculty.
+Answer: All applications are required to be submitted via the template provided to the nominated Advanced Practice Leads only by the Faculty.
 Templates which are not completed fully will not be accepted.

-Applications open on Friday 1st March 2024 and the deadline for submissions is 31st March 2024.
+Applications open on 1st March 2026 and the deadline for submission is 31st March 2026.

 Employers must have completed a Readiness for Advanced Clinical Practice Checklist before submitting their applications.